thephpleague/uri-src/docs/uri/7.0/uri-template.md

 * `ExtractionResult::dates()`
 * `ExtractionResult::enums()`

+These methods are based on the value returned by the `array()` method.
-These methods return an empty array if the value is missing, is not an array, or if any member of the array cannot be converted to the requested type.
+An empty array is returned if the `array()` method returns an empty array, or if any member of the array cannot be converted to the requested type.

 ```php
 $template = '/search{.format}{?date*}';